AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module22/ex4.md

 ## Objectives

-- Understand how to connect our Project Firefly EXP News Realtime dashboard app to real-time streaming information, from the EXP News website, using Adobe Launch Server Side Forwarding.
+- Understand how to connect our Project Firefly EXP News Realtime dashboard app to real-time streaming information, from the EXP News website, using Adobe Experience Platform Data Collection Server Side Forwarding.

 ## Prerequisites